ethereum-optimism/design-docs/protocol/standard-l2-genesis.md

 ## Implications for the Predeploy Releases Process

+- TODO: get clarity about how to package up L2 contracts releases.
+How will alternative clients consume the L2 Genesis?

 ### L2Genesis Generation

 When a new predeploy release is created, the bytcode from each predeploy should be placed into a